Adam Cassar

 EPSS Variable Importance Graph

-Notice how vendor data plays an outsized role in the scoring process.
-This graph illustrates the weight each component has in determining the likelihood of a vulnerability being exploited.
+Vendor data plays an outsized role in the scoring process.
+The graph shows how much weight each component has when estimating whether a vulnerability is likely to be exploited.

 Why Does This Matter?